cdepillabout/evil-nix/README.md

 ## Use Cases

-Due to the extreme inefficiency of `evilDownloadUrl`, the main use-case is not for Nixers, but actually for non-Nix users.
+Due to the extreme inefficiency of `evilDownloadUrl`, the main use-case is not for Nix users, but actually for non-Nix users.

 If you work in IT, I'm sure you have at least one coworker who is _waaaay_ too into Nix.
 They likely bring up Nix in every conversation about your project's